acdh-oeaw/apis-webpage-base/readme.md

 This package is used to provide annotation functionalities for texts stored in APIS.
 If installed and

 # Customization
 Basic metadata of the project can be set in `apis.settings.base` by adapting `PROJECT_DEFAULT_MD`.
 The prefered way though is to provide a remote `metadata.json`.
+* A proper project description should be stored in `infos.models.AboutTheProject`
+* Info about the project's team members can be stored in `infos.models.TeamMember`.

 # References